ubio/dynamic-nodejs-server/README.md

 # Dynamic Node.js eval server

 This small application allows you to remotely execute Node.js code on a server.
-This is primarily intended to power the NodeScript Node.js Eval module.
+This was built to power the NodeScript Node.js Eval module.

 The eval server automatically installs NPM dependencies on demand if they do not already exist in the `node_modules` folder.